Pricing

 Why a rate lock matters

-Mortgage rates can move daily.
-Locking protects you from market swings while the file is being processed, which can be especially important on larger loans where even a small rate change materially affects payment.
+Mortgage rates can move daily, sometimes more than once in a day.
+Locking protects you from market swings while the file is being processed, which can be especially important on larger loans where even a small rate change materially affects the payment.
+Once locked, your rate is held regardless of what the market does before closing, as long as you close within the lock window.

 Common mistake